 Last but not least, when approaching text you’ll want to think about not only the words, fonts, and styles, but also how these elements play within the broader video.
 What photos or video clips will look best behind your text?
 Where will you place the text within the frame for maximum visual effect?

-You can pay attention to the way our storyboards are laid out to glean inspiration for your own Start from Scratch videos as well.
+You can pay attention to the way our video templates are laid out to glean inspiration for your own Start from Scratch videos as well.

 Here are some specific things to keep an eye out for:

 And there you have it!
-We’re excited to see how you apply Irina’s tips to your marketing videos, and how you make our storyboards your own.
+We’re excited to see how you apply Irina’s tips to your marketing videos, and how you make our templates your own.

 Need a little extra help or inspiration?
 Join fellow Animoto customers in the Animoto Social Video Marketing Community on Facebook.
 Share your videos for feedback or just follow the conversation for tips and ideas.